dkaip/jvulkan/README.md

 **jvulkan-examples** provides some working examples of using this project.

-The fine folks at JogAmp have created Java bindings that allow you to use the Vulkan API from Java, however, in my opinion, it works fine, but, is not friendly to the Java way of doing things and is certainly not Java programmer friendly to the normal Java programmer.
+The fine folks at JogAmp have created Java bindings that allow you to use the Vulkan API from Java, however, in my opinion it works fine, but, is not friendly to the Java way of doing things and is certainly not Java programmer friendly to the normal Java programmer.

 This current release is an attempt at providing access to the Vulkan Specification 1.1.101.0 functionality ultimately via the [Vulkan® SDK](https://www.lunarg.com/vulkan-sdk/) from LUNARG.

-It is not at this moment complete in implementing all of the 1.1.101.0 functionality, however, it should be able to run all of the example programs in the jvulkan-examples project.
+It is not, at this moment, complete in implementing all of the 1.1.101.0 functionality, however, it should be able to run all of the example programs in the **jvulkan-examples** project.

 Also, do not expect this software to work if you do not have Vulkan drivers available on your machine for your graphics card.
 It has been running just fine on a Radeon RX460 with 4GB of RAM.

+## Get the code
+Use the <code>git clone</code> command to get the code.

+<code>git clone path-to-repository jvulkan</code>

+This will create a <code>jvulkan</code> directory in your current directory

+## Building
+Change your current directory (<code>cd</code>) to the project root directory.
+If you used the command above it would be <code>cd jvulkan</code>.

 ## Installation